rotationalio/rotational.io/content/en/blog/2025-01-01-shame-and-automation.md

 description: "How shame can hinder AI adoption (and how to overcome it)."
 ---

-Employee shame can be a significant barrier to adopting AI in the workplace, even when automation could help.
-In this post, an AI expert shares 3 concrete examples of how empathy can unlock AI opportunities and create a virtuous cycle.
+Workplace AI adoption can be hindered by unexpected human factors, including employee shame.
+In this post, an AI expert recounts real-world examples of overcoming these barriers to unlock a virtuous cycle of human-centered innovation.

 <!--more-->